dnguyen800/jekyll-TeXt-theme/_media/home-theater.md

 Consoles aren’t known to be open platforms, but several clever people developed ways to connect the Xbox One and Playstation 4 consoles to Home Assistant.
 These are unofficial methods that Sony or Microsoft could discontinue in the future, but I’ll give it a couple of years before that happens.

 With Home Assistant integrations, I can see the game currently playing (see examples below).
-Not exactly useful, but it sure looks nice on the UI.
+Not exactly useful, but it sure looks cool  on Home Assistant!.
 The other benefit is that my TV lighting automations will be even more precise, now that I can detect if a game is playing.

 ### Considerations before buying a video game console

-> - Only the Xbox One S and X support 4K Blu-ray.
-Playstation 4 Pro can play regular Blu-rays only.
+> - **Only the Xbox One S and X support 4K Blu-ray.** Playstation 4 Pro can play regular Blu-rays only.
-> - If you use it as a media streaming device, you should purchase a media remote or use a Logitech Harmony remote.
+> - **If you use it as a media streaming device, you should purchase a media remote or use a Logitech Harmony remote.**
+> **Consoles are slightly less convenient than media streaming devices to watch videos.
+It takes longer to boot up and start watching.** You also lose a few features like voice control and casting.

 ### What you get with integrating a video game console